 In addition, New Providence is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 The most common language spoken in New Providence is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.